-The Bulk delete components option in the Actions menu lets you delete up to 500 of the first components listed at the same time.
+The Bulk delete components option in the Actions menu lets you delete up to 500 components at a time.
 The components must have zero claimed quantity to be deleted.
 Components with installed quantity are never deleted, so only the first 500 zero-quantity components can be deleted.
+To help target specific components, bulk delete will work when filters are applied and only values with the selected filters will be deleted.